Charly-2/Tasmota-TD3511-MBus/README.md

 # Tasmota-TD3511-MBus
 Tasmota Berry Script for Smart Meter TD-3511 used in Upper Austria (Netz OÖ)

-## Decription
+## Description
 This Berry Script can be used with Tasmota https://tasmota.github.io/docs/ on ESP32-Modules.
 It can read Siemens Smart Meters of Type TD-3511 which are used in Uppper Austria by Netz OÖ.
-The script acts as M-Bus client and reads the values provided by the smart meter every second.
+The script acts as M-Bus client and reads the values provided by the smart meters every second.
+More than one smart meter can be attached to an ESP32 and read out.

 I didn't find a way to use the https://tasmota.github.io/docs/Smart-Meter-Interface/ to act as M-Bus-Client, so i tried Berry Scripting...